 There are plenty of great gaming headsets around $100 USD too, and they all offer superior experiences in one way or another.
 The HyperX Cloud Alpha is a perennial workhorse, with a more neutral frequency response and super comfortable build.
 The Razer Barracuda X brings a wireless USB-C dongle too, which means it can almost match the breadth of the Quantum 50’s compatibility.
 If you want a headset more aimed toward PC gaming the JBL Quantum 350 could be the right fit for you.
 It works with PC, Nintendo Switch (docked, and Sony PlayStation 4, and PS 5.
 There is no wired option here.

 However, these are considerably more expensive.
 And if you’re really set on earbuds, you still may be better off with the JBL Quantum 50.

 Frequently asked questions about the JBL Quantum 50

 The JBL Quantum 50 is a much better option for gaming earbuds compared to the HyperX Cloud Buds Wireless.
 JBL’s fit, finish, and seal are all better than HyperX’s when comparing these two headsets.
 If you must have a gaming manufacturer’s earbuds, and they must be wireless, we recommend saving for the Razer Hammerhead True Wireless Pro or waiting for the JBL Quantum TWS gaming earbuds.

-These earbuds look kind of strange, but they wear like most other in-ears.
+These earbuds look strange, but they wear like most other in-ears.
 You want to find the right ear tips for you (JBL provides small, medium, and large sizes).
 Then, go ahead and try and angle the nozzle into your ear canal.
 Due to the angled nozzles, the Quantum 50 will fit with the contour of your ear canals.
 You may need to gently twist the housings up or down in a rocking motion to get a comfortable fit.